Need to talk? Call 1800 882 436.

 New baby: preparing your other children | Raising Children Network

-When you’re preparing for a new baby, your other children might be excited and a bit anxious.
-Read tips to get everyone ready for your new family member.
+If you’re having a new baby, your other children might be excited and a bit anxious.
+It’s good to start preparing them at least 3-4 months before the birth.

 Read more on raisingchildren.net.au website

-A new baby in a blended family can be exciting for your other children and for you.
-But children can also feel insecure.
+A new baby in a blended family or stepfamily can be exciting for everyone.
+But other children can also feel insecure.
 Get ideas to help you all adjust.

 Read more on raisingchildren.net.au website